I build, design, host and maintain WordPress websites. I have experience with many other platforms, but above all, I prefer WordPress.

 1. It is versatile and scaleable.

 WordPress began as a blogging platform, but now it powers pretty much any type of website you can imagine, including many high profile brands such as Sony Music, Variety and The New Yorker.
-Even Wix, the so-called free website builder, uses WordPress for their blog.
+Up until recently, even Wix, the so-called free website builder, used WordPress for their blog.

 So if you start out with a simple WordPress blog, you can scale it up to whatever type of site you need.
 E-commerce?
 Yep.
 Membership site?
 Definitely.
 Course site?
 You bet.